-- Wrote a version of that article for my friend Dean Somerset's site. - Wrote a version of it for an Australian fitness magazine. - Recorded an audio lecture for sale on Movementlectures.com on the subject. - Wrote an eBook for thePTDC called "Facebook Marketing for Fitness Pros". - Recorded countless podcasts on other sites. - Wrote and published "Race to the Top: How to Take Over the Social Media Feed" largely based on the theory that originated with that one article.
-That book is no longer in print but the evolved (and much, much better version) is available in print, Kindle, and audio called Viralnomics: How to Get People to Want to Talk About You.
+- Wrote a version of that article for my friend Dean Somerset's site. - Wrote a version of it for an Australian fitness magazine. - Recorded an audio lecture for sale on Movementlectures.com on the subject. - Wrote an eBook for thePTDC called "Facebook Marketing for Fitness Pros". - Recorded countless podcasts on other sites. - Wrote and published "Race to the Top: How to Take Over the Social Media Feed" (www.theptdc.com/race) largely based on the theory that originated with that one article.